Gare de Lyon rail accident: Investigation

 However, this conclusion raised another question as to how Saulin managed to get the train moving again.
 A fail-safe mechanism on the cars locks the brakes in the on position if the valve is closed.
 The only way to start the train again is to re-open the valve or manually unlock each brake pad.
 SNCF policy requires to call for an engineer to examine the train (who would have probably found the closed valve).
 However, Saulin, anxious to continue the trip, enlisted the help of Bovée to work along opposite sides of the train unlocking each brake.
 Saulin believed the cause of the problem to be a common condition known as an "air lock".
 When the emergency brake is activated, an "air lock" is the result of the compressed air filling up the brake pipes, clogging them and preventing the brakes from working.
 The brake pads lock as part of the fail-safe mechanism when an air lock occurs.
 To fix this problem, the trapped air must be bled out of the pipe to release the brakes.
+So with the assistance of Bovée, he went and manually bled what little air was left out of each brake of the carriages.
 Nevertheless, Saulin had no idea of what he had done, and stated that the pressure gauge in his cab was marking the correct measure, which is why he thought all the braking systems were in working order.
 Unbeknownst to him, he had closed the main valve, isolating the front carriage from the rest of the train.
+He had freed the brakes, but had overridden a failsafe mechanism: and with the valve closed, there was no way for new air to come in and replenish the system.
 Thus the gauge only showed the pressure of the first carriage's brakes.